Debt Consolidation

 When should you consider debt consolidation?

-You can seriously reduce your outgoings by consolidating your debt and having just 1 affordable monthly payment.
+You could seriously reduce your outgoings by consolidating your debt and having just one affordable monthly payment.
+In addition, consolidating your debt in this way may help to preserve your credit rating.

 When considering your application, factors that are considered are:-

-Will the loan clear all your debt, your credit rating and any defaults that you may have, your income and outgoings including debt payments plus if you are a homeowner the value of your property and how much is outstanding on your mortgage.
+- Your income and outgoings including debt payments plus if you are a homeowner the value of your property and how much is outstanding on your mortgage.